Construction Spending Rises 0.1%

-January’s reading was revised down to reflect a 0.2% decline, from an initial reading of a 0.1% rise.
+November’s reading was revised down to show a 0.8% monthly rise, compared to an initial reading of a 1% rise.

-Residential construction was down 0.7% on the month.
-Private residential construction spending was down 0.8% and public residential construction spending was up 5.1%.
+Total residential construction was a up 17.5% on the year and 2.4% on the month.
+Meanwhile, private residential construction spending was up 18.3% on the year and 2.6% on the month.

-Homebuilder confidence has been disappointing, now sitting at 47 showing that more builders view conditions as poor than good.
-Meanwhile, new home sales fell 3.3% in February and the slowdown was attributed to the extreme cold weather.
+Homebuilder confidence slowed to 56 in January.
+Meanwhile, new home sales plunged 7.1% in December and the slowdown was attributed to the extreme cold weather.

+We saw total (public + private) power construction fall 20.5% on the year and rise 2.7% on the month.
+And lodging was up 31% on the year and down 0.1% on the month.

 Business Insider Emails & Alerts